exasol/public-knowledgebase/README.md

 When you create a file, choose one of the following templates:

-- [Question and Answer](QuestionAndAnswer.md): Pose a quick question with specific answer.
+- [Question and Answer](QuestionAndAnswer.md): Pose a quick question with a specific answer.
 - [Solution to a Problem](SolutionToAProblem.md): Provide workarounds for bugs or new shortcuts that you would like to share with others.
 - [Tutorial](Tutorial.md): A quick tutorial for a specific task.
 - [EXplanation](Explanation.md): More information about a task or concept.